 Researchers need to learn from the experiences of others.
 In fact, this is a fundamental assumption for research.
 Research involves the detailed study of a topic to discover information or gain a new understanding.
 Such careful study often requires understanding the experiences of others to gain new insights into a particular phenomenon.
-Phenomenology is a qualitative research approach uniquely positioned to support this research.6 Therefore, conducting a qualitative study in our country's cultural, social, and health context seems necessary.
+Phenomenology is a qualitative research approach uniquely positioned to support this research.
+Therefore, conducting a qualitative study in our country's cultural, social, and health context seems necessary.

-Reviewing qualitative studies published on HAM/TSP patients showed that qualitative studies were mostly conducted on patients infected with HTLV-1,7-12 and a limited number of these studies assessed a few people with HAM/ TSP as part of their study samples.13-15 This means none of the qualitative studies have been conducted exclusively on HAM/TSP.
+Reviewing qualitative studies published on HAM/TSP patients showed that qualitative studies were mostly conducted on patients infected with HTLV-1,7-12 and a limited number of these studies assessed a few people with HAM/ TSP as part of their study samples.
+13-15 This means none of the qualitative studies have been conducted exclusively on HAM/TSP.
 This is while these patients are simultaneously experiencing virus infection and suffering from a progressive and debilitating chronic disease, making the situation more complicated.
-Moreover, gualitative studies, phenomenological approach, content analysis, and ethnography have investigated part of patients' lived experiences.
-For example, Zihlmann and others investigated the meaning of not breastfeeding in mothers infected with HTLV-1.12 Teixeira and colleagues examined the feelings and experiences of women infected with HIV/HTLV-1 concerning not breastfeeding their babies.9 Santos and others aimed to understand the experiences of women infected with the virus concerning their disease and imposed limitations on their daily lives.7 Orge and others aimed to assess how infected patients perceive infection and its consequences.16 Rivemales examined the concept of sexual behavior in the patients.17 Paranhos and others investigated the sexual behavior of women infected with the virus and suffering from urinary incontinence.14

-Despite the same study question, these studies have reached different results and concepts, which can be expected considering the differences in socio-political structures, cultural backgrounds, and health policies of societies.
-For example, in the study of Rivemales, whose aim was to investigate the sexual experience of people infected with HTLV-1, the following concepts were extracted from the interviews: "The experience of a positive serology test, the discovery of HTLV-1, the experience of its consequences, the experience of sexual intercourse with HTLV-1".17 In contrast, the sexual experiences of women with urinary incontinence caused by HTLV-1 in the study of Paranhos and others. showed four categories: "perception of sexual desires", "experience of sex without pleasure", and "experience of urination during sex".14
+Moreover, qualitative studies, phenomenological approach, content analysis, and ethnography have investigated part of patients' lived experiences.
+For example, Zihlmann and others investigated the meaning of not breastfeeding in mothers infected with HTLV-1.12 Teixeira and colleagues examined the feelings and experiences of women infected with HIV/HTLV-1 concerning not breastfeeding their babies.9 Santos and others aimed to understand the experiences of women infected with the virus concerning their disease and imposed limitations on their daily lives.7 Orge and others aimed to assess how infected patients perceive infection and its consequences.16 Rivemales examined the concept of sexual behavior in the patients.17 Paranhos and others investigated the sexual behavior of women infected with the virus and suffering from urinary incontinence.14 of societies.
+For example, in the study of Rivemales, whose aim was to investigate the sexual experience of people infected with HTLV-1, the following concepts were extracted from the interviews: "The experience of a positive serology test, the discovery of HTLV-1, the experience of its consequences, the experience of sexual intercourse with HTLV-1".17 In contrast, the sexual experiences of women with urinary incontinence caused by HTLV-1 in the study of Paranhos and others. showed four categories: "perception of sexual desires", "experience of incompatibility and violence", "experience of sex without pleasure", and "experience of urination during sex".14